Tennessee lawmaker says pornography is a 'root cause' of school shootings

-Washington (CNN)Republican Rep. Diane Black of Tennessee recently cited pornography as a contributing factor to gun violence in schools.
+Washington (CNN)Republican Rep. Diane Black of Tennessee recently cited pornography, along with the deterioration of the family and violent movies, as a contributing factor to gun violence in schools.

+Black made the remarks during a listening session with local pastors last week, according to audio obtained by HuffPost and posted Tuesday.

-"How many of you when you were in school ever had an experience where a kid came to school with a gun?...
-Never happened.
-So we say, 'Why?' ...
-Why do we see kids being so violent?
+"Why do we see kids being so violent?
 What's out there?
 What makes them do that?"
-Black said during a listening session with local pastors last week, according to audio HuffPost obtained and posted Tuesday.

-Black, who is also running for governor in her state, went on to list "deterioration of family," violent movies and pornography as what's led to school shootings.
+Black said.
+"Because, as a nurse, I go back to root cause.
+And I think it's a couple things," Black said, listing off deterioration of the family and violent movies, before mentioning pornography.

 She adds, "And I think that's a big part of the root cause, that we see so many young people that have mental illness get caught in these places."

-Note: This story has been updated with additional material from Black's remarks.